-Sherborne School fully recognises that the welfare of the child is paramount and takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
-This means that we are committed to protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children at Sherborne School to have the best outcomes.
+Box Hill School fully recognises that the welfare of the child is paramount and takes seriously its responsibility to safeguard and promote the welfare of the children and young people in its care.
+This means that we are committed to protecting children from maltreatment; preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children at Box Hill School to have the best outcomes.
 We will always endeavour to act in the best interests of the child.

-Sherborne School appreciates that safeguarding and promoting the welfare of children is everyone's responsibility.
+Box Hill School appreciates that safeguarding and promoting the welfare of children is everyone's responsibility and that hence, we aim to create a culture of safety, equality, vigilance and protection.
 Staff recognise that everyone has a role to play in identifying concerns, sharing information and taking prompt action to safeguard and promote the welfare of the children and young people in its care.
-The approach taken throughout the School is coordinated and child-centred meaning that what is in the best interests of the child will be considered at all times.
+Such an approach develops a culture that enables issues about safeguarding and child welfare to be addressed.
+The approach taken throughout the School is contextual, coordinated and child-centred meaning that what is in the best interests of the child will be considered at all times.
+The School will aim to ensure that we listen to our pupils.